uvarc/rivanna-script/usage-stats/README.md

 ### Step 3: Add your Script to Scrontab
 In the editor, add a new line to schedule your script.
 To run it at the beginning of each month, use the following crontab syntax:
 ```
-0 0 1 * * /path/to/your/scron.sh
+0 0 1 * * /path/to/your/last-month-report.sh
 ```
-You may need to specify the parameters such as partition,account and time limitation.
+You may need to specify the parameters such as partition, account and time limitation.
 For example,
 ```
 #SCRON -p standard
-#SCRON -A rivanna-training
+#SCRON -A hpc_build
 #SCRON -t 00:30:00
+#SCRON -o /path/to/output-file
+#SCRON --open-mode=append
-0 0 1 * *  /path/to/repo/rivanna-script/usage-stats/scron.sh
+0 0 1 * *  /path/to/repo/rivanna-script/usage-stats/last-month-report.sh
 ```

 ### Step 4: Save and Exit